cferdinandi/vanilla-js-academy/content/_index.md

 	</div>
 	<div class="grid-four-fifths">
 		<h3 class="h5 no-padding-top margin-bottom-small">Private Slack Access</h3>
-		<p>Get access to a private Slack channel where you can chat with other students, get feedback on code, and ask questions in between office hours.</p>
+		<p>Get 24/7 access to a private Slack channel where you can chat with other students, get feedback on code, and ask questions in between office&nbsp;hours.</p>
 	</div>
 </div>